 Governance and monitoring

-On the Enterprise plan, admins can also use the AI permissions tab to manage more detailed access to supported AI features, including which account roles can use them.
+On the Enterprise plan, admins can also use the AI permissions tab to manage more detailed access to AI features, including which account roles can use them.

 FAQs